sb53systems/G-Code-Flow-Temperature-Controller/README.md

 You can retain your old script configuration after an update by using your old "/Config" folder from the previous version.
 Simply replace the files "SB53-Systems.exe" and "Klipper_estimator.exe.".
 Note that the final version 1.1 include a different Klipper_Estimator script.

 # Next Features
+- Add automatic temperature calibration process.
-- Allow more advanced optimization for different printing features (Overhangs, Outer wall, Bridges, ...more).
+- Add advanced optimization for different printing features (Overhangs, Outer wall, Bridges, ...more).
+- Add Fan controll.
-- ...
-Add an explainer video on youtube and instructions on how to use it.
+- Add an explainer video on youtube and instructions.

 # Video that speak about the project on Youtube
 ### By `PRINTING PERSPECTIVE`